michelle-miller/assistant-icp/install.md

 All nodes, with the exception of the worker nodes, host the cluster infrastructure.
 The worker nodes host the {{site.data.keyword.conversationshort}} resources.

-The systems must meet these requirements:

-- {{site.data.keyword.conversationshort}} for {{site.data.keyword.icpfull_notm}} can run on Intel architecture nodes only.
-- CPUs must have 2.4 GHz or higher clock speed
-- CPUs must support Linux SSE 4.2
-- CPUs must support the AVX instruction set extension See the [Advanced Vector Extensions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) Wikipedia page for a list of operating systems that include this support.
-The `ed-mm` microservice cannot function properly without AVX support.

 See [Hardware requirements and recommendations ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.3/supported_system_config/hardware_reqs.html#reqs_multi){:new_window} for information about what is required for {{site.data.keyword.icpfull_notm}} itself.

 The following table lists the system resources that have been verified to support a deployment.